 Ask your friends and fellow classmates in your dorm or apartment if they have textbooks for your upcoming classes.
 You can save money by swapping books or paying a reduced price.

 If you have to buy your textbooks, be sure to buy used textbooks to save you even more money.
 Consider and compare the costs of buying textbooks online and renting textbooks.
-Also, check into the international edition, these editions tend to be cheaper than used textbooks sold in the United States.
+Also check into the international edition, these editions tend to be cheaper than used textbooks sold in the United States.
+For more resources, be sure to check Amazon.com, BookFinder.com, Swap.com, or CheapestTextbooks.com.